bexter11/pleasework/README.md

 mouse is accounted for in the design (I can click to move the cursor!!)!!
 Some bad things now.
 New things frighten me.
 I don't like the unknown, and I don't like to depend on people, unless it's something I really don't care about.
 I do like learning new things, but maybe not under so much pressure.
 Ok, enough time has passed.
 Let's go...

+Well, a couple hours later and it's still not working.
+Oh, and the X11 forwarding isn't working either.
+So as we can see, it's been a very productive day.
+This is literally all I have to show for it.
+Oh well, at least I know how to code.
+Technology may always give me grief, but logic is my best friend.
+I may not be able to effectively use other people's creations, but my babies work and they are my pride and joy.
+See ya later github.
+As of right now, this here is my favorite feature (which isn't saying much since even wordpad has more features.)
+Good Night... wait I take that back...Night.